 - If your dog is not putting any weight on the hind leg and is holding it up, then there is a very good chance they have a FULL tear of their ACL.

 - If your dog is just slightly limping or using the leg but not putting full weight on it, then there is a good chance they may have a PARTIAL tear of their ACL.

 At the moment when the ACL tears, a dog will experience sudden pain and often hold their leg up.
 Depending on the severity of the tear, they may then avoid putting any weight on the leg for a day or so, and when they do use it again will have a limp that often continues for several weeks.
 If no treatment is given, typically at the end of several weeks the initial pain will have subsided and the dog will be more willing to use the leg.

 However, it’s very important to understand that this does not mean the dog is completely cured.
-The joint remains unstable, and when your dog puts his weight on the leg, the tibia (shin bone) slides forward in relationship to the femur (thigh bone).
-This can be can be painful for your dog as the joint cartilage wears down, and leads to arthritis – a serious chronic issue.
+The joint remains unstable, and when your dog puts his weight on the leg, the tibia (shin bone) slides forward in relation to the femur (thigh bone).
+This can be painful for your dog as the joint cartilage wears down, and leads to arthritis – a serious chronic issue.